felipebelinassi/meeting-room-reservations-api/README.md

 # Meeting room reservations API 🏢
-> Express GraphQL API with JWT Authentication and PostgreSQL database
+> Express GraphQL API built with TypeScript and PostgreSQL database

 ## About
 The proposal of this API is to serve coworking offices to allow the reservation of their meeting rooms.
 It allows an user to: